sam123-prog/powerdesk.ai/README-backend.md

 Powerdesk.ai — Backend & Chat Widget

 What I added
 - A small Express backend at `server.js` that exposes POST /api/chat.
-It forwards messages to the Hugging Face Inference API if you set `HF_API_KEY` in a `.env` file (see `.env.example`).
-If no key is present, the server returns a simple offline fallback reply.
+It forwards messages to the Google Gemini API if you set `GEMINI_API_KEY` in a `.env` file.
+If no key is present, the server returns a simple offline fallback reply. // This was already updated
 - A floating chat widget (assets/chat-widget.js + assets/chat.css) that posts messages to `http://localhost:3000/api/chat` by default.

 How to run (Windows / PowerShell)